 But when used properly, category and tag pages can actually have a positive impact on your website’s overall SEO strategy.
 Similarly, when NOT used properly, it can have a negative impact.

-Simple On-Page SEO Techniques to Optimize WordPress Category Pages
+5 On-Page SEO Techniques to Optimize WordPress Categories

 The good thing about categories is that you don’t need to do much to get a whole new web page up and running.
 All you have to do is assign a new blog post to a category and that category page will automatically appear as part of your website.